 (Second Update: If you want Software Update to quit bugging you about updating to Catalina, OSXDaily describes how to turn those pesky notifications off.)

-(No, not yet!)
-Apple is slated to release the latest version of its Mac operating System, 10.15 Catalina in September of 2019.
+(The answer is – No, not yet!)
+Apple is slated to release the latest version of its Mac operating system, 10.15 Catalina in September of 2019.
 As with many major operating system updates from Apple, this version introduces some huge changes under the hood.
-Because this new system runs in 64-bit, all the apps that you’ve been using for years may no longer work in Catalina.
+Because this new system runs in 64-bit, many of the apps that you’ve been using for years may no longer work in Catalina.

 Unless you have a pressing reason to upgrade right away, we recommend waiting to upgrade, perhaps until 10.15.1 or even 10.15.2 is released later in the year.
 In the meantime, there are some things you can do to prepare for that day.
 Educating yourself is the best thing to help you with that.

 What is new in Catalina?

 Catalina has more major new features than we’ve seen in past macOS upgrades.
 There are a few new apps, and several other apps with major new features.
 Performance has been improved and usability has been increased.
 Here’s a quick list of some of the new features and apps:

 - Project Catalyst: iPad apps that have been brought over to the Mac